 During the year, One Vision Housing Limited had transactions with its subsidiary Sovini Development Limited.
-One Vision Housing Limited made purchases of £20.3m (2022: £21.6m) from Sovini Developments Limited of which has been capitalised within tangible fixed assets with £0.1m (2022: £0.3m) expensed to the income and expenditure account.
-Included within creditors are amounts owed to Sovini Development Limited of £2.2m (2022: £1.6m) and within debtors are amounts owed from Sovini Development Limited of £0.1m (2022: £0.3m).
+One Vision Housing Limited made purchases of £23.8m (2023: £20.3m) from Sovini Developments Limited of which £23.6 has been capitalised within tangible fixed assets with £0.2m (2023: £0.1m) expensed to the income and expenditure account.
+Included within creditors are amounts owed to Sovini Development Limited of £18k (2023: £2.2m) and within debtors are amounts owed from Sovini Development Limited of £nil (2023: £0.1m).

-• Sovini Construction Limited
+Sovini Construction Limited

-During the year One Vision Housing Limited made purchases of £nil (2022: £0.3m) from Sovini Construction Limited a fellow subsidiary in the Sovini Limited group which has been expensed to the income and expenditure account as development costs, responsive, planned & cyclical repairs and regeneration programme expenses.
-Included within creditors are amounts owed to Sovini Construction Limited of £0.3 (2022: £1.1m) and included within debtors are amounts owed from Sovini Construction Limited of £2.0m (2022: £1.6m).
+During the year One Vision Housing Limited made purchases of £547 (2023: £nil) from Sovini Construction Limited a fellow subsidiary in the Sovini Limited group which has been expensed to the income and expenditure account as development costs, responsive, planned & cyclical repairs and regeneration programme expenses.
+Included within creditors are amounts owed to Sovini Construction Limited of £nil (2023: £0.3m) and included within debtors are amounts owed from Sovini Construction Limited of £1.7m (2023: £2.0m).